-29 The annual employer installment fees generated are based on a Revenue Estimating Conference from June 3, 2010. http://edr.state.fl.us/Content/conferences/revenueimpact/archives/2010/pdf/page%2047-59.pdf unemployment taxes which will be due June 2011.
-The interest due is projected to be \$61.5 million.
+29 The annual employer administrative fees generated are based on a Revenue Estimating Conference from June 3, 2010.

+due is projected to be \$61.5 million.
 If the interest is not paid when due, the federal government will not certify the state program and can withhold all administrative funding.

-Pavroll Service Providers
+Payroll Service Providers

 Payroll Service Providers can be generally defined as an accounting business whose main focus is the preparation and management of payroll for other businesses.
 Payroll service providers that represent clients on unemployment tax matters before the Department of Revenue must file a power of attorney for each of their clients.
-Under current law, a provider with at least 500 clients has the option to file a single memorandum of understanding with the Department in lieu of the 500 individual powers of attorney.
-The Department has recommended that the provider requirement to have at least 500 clients be reduced to 100 clients to allow the Department to enter into more memorandums of understanding and reduce the number of powers of attorney being filed.
+Under current law, a provider with at least 500 clients has the option to file a single memorandum of understanding with the Department in lieu of the 500 individual powers of attorney.30 The Department has recommended that the provider requirement to have at least 500 clients be reduced to 100 clients to allow the Department to enter into more memorandums of understanding and reduce the number of powers of attorney being filed.